marijnh/Eloquent-JavaScript/01_values.md

 {{index negation, "- operator", "binary operator", "unary operator"}}

-The other operators we saw all operated on two values, but `typeof` takes only one.
+The other operators shown all operated on two values, but `typeof` takes only one.
 Operators that use two values are called _binary_ operators, while those that take one are called _unary_ operators.
 The minus operator can be used both as a binary operator and as a unary